 Historically, hedgehogs have lived happily and successfully within dense hedges which used to cover much of the UK.
 With smaller gardens and more wooden fence panels, the populations have become segregated.
 Not only does this affect their ability to roam and feed, it also affects their ability to provide safe nest sites to have their young in.
 Fallen trees and dense piles of wood make safe nesting sites for hedgehogs to crawl in amongst and be safe from predation.
 Compost heaps are also ideal places for hedgehogs to feed and have their young.
 Over the last 10 years, we have seen many factors come into play that have caused the demise of a once very common mammal.
 The decline is so drastic that it is up to all of us to ensure that this mammal remains in the UK.
 Providing nesting sites is essential; leaving wood piles, fallen trees and dense hedges, along with man-made hedgehog houses are still the best ways to ensure they have a choice of safe locations.

 Prior to being involved with releasing hedgehogs, we would ask that you check that your garden is safe from hedgehog hazards.

-Slug pellets and pesticides poison the slugs and insects which hedgehogs may go on to eat and therefore it will enter the food chain relatively quickly.
+- Slug pellets and pesticides poison the slugs and insects which hedgehogs may go on to eat and therefore the poison will enter the food chain relatively quickly.
 Hedgehogs, slow worms and frogs all eat slugs - encouraging wildlife to eat the insects in your garden is a far better long term solution to using slug pellets which will leave your gardens devoid of not only slugs but predators too.
-There are many other solutions including beer traps and copper rings.

 The Soft Release Procedure